binance-chain/docs-site/docs/tss.md

 ## Workflow
 Let’s take a look at the major steps in TSS:
+* **Channel Initialization**: the first step is for setting up network parameters between parties.
+They need to agree on the channel which they want to use for sending messages between each other.
+The channel will have its corresponding password.
+Both ID and password needs to be shared offline.
-* **Key Generation**: the first step is also the most complex.
+* **Key Generation**: the second step is also the most complex.
 We need to define the quorum policy: count of total parties (n) that holds secret shares and threshold (t) which means at least t + 1 parties need to take part in the signing process.
 We need to generate a key which will be public and used to verify future signatures.
 However, we also have to generate an individual secret for each party, which is called a secret share.
 The functions guarantee the same public key to all parties and a different secret share for each.
 In this way, we achieve: (1) privacy: no secret shares data is leaked between any parties, and (2) correctness: the public key is intact with secret share.

 * **Signing**: this step involves a signature generation function.
 The input of each party will be its own secret share, created as output of the distributed key generation in the previous step.
 There is also public input known to all, which is the message to be signed.
 The output will be a digital signature, and the property of privacy ensures that no leakage of secret shares occurred during the computation.